respublika/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 For this part, first I clean the database from missing values, then I change it's format to be able to make a histogram which answers the question.
-Finally I make the plot, save it and take a look at the mean and median of steps.
+Finally I make the plot and take a look at the mean and median of steps.

 ```r